 $60 for Family Membership.
 Click here for membership benefits.

 More Information about Arts Benicia After School:

-Our upcoming multi-week sessions at Mary Farmer and Matthew Turner will focus on painting with watercolors and will be led by San Francisco Bay Area watercolor artist Samantha McNally.
+Our upcoming multi-week session Matthew Turner will focus on painting with watercolors and will be led by San Francisco Bay Area watercolor artist Samantha McNally.
 Samantha studied Art at Ramapo College in Mahwah, NJ, Ridgewood School of Art in Ridgewood, NJ and The School of Visual Arts in NYC.
 She is a current member of The California Watercolor Association and multiple plein air painting groups, including the Benicia Plein Air Painters.
 In addition to the Benicia Plein Air Gallery, her paintings hang in the Valley Art Gallery in Walnut Creek, CA.

 Our upcoming multi-week session at Joe Henderson will focus on drawing and painting.
 This session will be led by Les Overlock.
 Les is a well-known Benicia artist who has taught in school settings for 37 years.
 He loves to paint animals, faces, buildings, trains, planes, and automobiles.
 He loves color and promotes painting outside the lines.
 His focus on education is to make the experience memorable and be a building block for all future work.
 The enjoyment of art is experienced in the way Les enjoys his teaching.
 It’s a fun ride!